Game Management Unit 17B

 When hunting turkeys during the spring season, make sure the bird you’re about to bag has a visible beard.
 Don't rely on a colorful head or even the sound of a gobble when making a decision to shoot.
 Also be sure no other turkeys are behind or adjacent to the bird you decide to take.
 Accidentally killing multiple birds with one shot is more common than one might think.

 When setting up to call mountain lions, pick an elevated calling location that allows you to view a lot of country from one point.
-Lions will generally come in slow and cautiously, so call on-and-off for at least 45 minutes while glassing open areas and rock-piles.
-Calls that imitate a cottontail or jackrabbit in distress are effective.
+Lions will generally come in slow and cautiously, so call on and off for at least 45 minutes, while glassing open areas and rock piles.

 Special Note: Successful lion hunters must report their kill by contacting an Arizona Game and Fish Department office, or by telephone (1-877-438-0447), within 48 hours of taking a lion.
 In addition, within 10 days of taking a lion, the hunter shall present the lion’s skull, hide, and attached proof of sex for inspection.
-A premolar tooth will be removed during this inspection.
-The premolar tooth (very small) is located on the upper jaw just behind the large canine.
-Keep in mind that local wildlife managers may not be readily available to inspect a lion, which may require the hunter taking the animal to a Department office.
+A small premolar tooth will be removed during this inspection.
+Keep in mind that local Wildlife Managers may not be readily available to inspect a lion, which may require the hunter to take the animal to a Department office.
 Also, it is unlawful to harvest a spotted kitten or a female accompanied by spotted kittens.

-During the early archery season and the general season, sitting on waters can be a productive tactic.
-Areas of open slopes, ridges, or mesas should be meticulously glassed for deer during early morning and late-afternoon periods.
-As with any hunt, pre-hunt scouting will increase your chance for success.
+Areas with open slopes, ridges, or mesas should be meticulously glassed for deer during early morning and late afternoon periods.
+As with any hunt, pre-hunt scouting will greatly increase your chances for success.
 A Prescott National Forest map is a good place to start (refer to the west half).

 Areas: Tank Creek Mesa, Sycamore Mesa, Cedar Mesa, Smith Mesa, South Mesa, and Anderson Mesa and the associated canyons.
 Reaching these areas will require a 4X4 vehicle.
 Look closely at the edges of the mesas and the side canyons leading off the tops.

-Tonto Road (FS 102, or County Road 66).
-Accessed from County Road 10 out of Prescott.
-Many roads lead both east and west from Tonto Road, entering good deer habitat.
+Tonto Road (FR 102, or County Rd 66).
+This area is accessed from the Iron Springs Rd (County Rd 10) out of Prescott.
+Many roads lead both east and west from the Tonto Road, entering good deer habitat.

-Cottonwood Canyon (FS 705).
-This area can be reached from Camp Wood Road (FS 21).
+Cottonwood Canyon (FR 705).
+This area can be reached from Camp Wood Road (FR 21).
 Glass the bald slopes such as those at the base of BT Butte.

 Overview: Quail breeding activity and the survival of young Overview: Quail breeding activity and the survival of young birds is directly related to precipitation.
 Late winter and early spring moisture generally translates to a good hunting season.